curiousest/session-hourly-rate/README.md

 # session-hourly-rate

-An analysis of how hourly rate of sessions affect the likelihood that they are filled in a marketplace.
+An analysis of how hourly rate of jobs affect the likelihood that they are filled in a marketplace.

 ## To run